daveythacher/LED_Matrix_RP2040/doc/Configuration.md

 ### DEFINE_BLANK_TIME
 This is the number of uS the LEDs will be off during multplexing to prevent ghosting.
 This is usually 1-4uS.
 Note this number should be whole numbers only.

 If DEFINE_MAX_RGB_LED_STEPS is large there can be a slight issue, the panel will slightly dim and the refresh rate will drop slightly.
+(Not verified by calculators!)

 ### DEFINE_IS_LOAFER
 Relax don't do it!